 Through music, words, reflection, meditation and joy, our worship services seek to create those energizing, uplifting and meaningful moments.

 Learn more about celebrating Shabbat, the High Holidays, and other holidays and festivals below.

 All are welcome for our weekly Shabbat services!
 Please contact the congregation office or call (847) 433-3555 for details on each week’s service.

 Friday Evening Services

-On most Friday evenings, our service begins at 6:30 PM in the Chapel.
-All are welcome to join us in meaningful prayer.
+All are welcome to join us in meaningful prayer; please check this calendar for the time at which to join us for upcoming services.
 Each month our congregation also engages in the following special celebrations of Shabbat:

 - Hava Nashira is a musical service featuring Solel’s own instrumentalists and vocalists.
 This service is your opportunity to embark on a spiritual musical journey of joy and inspiration.

 - Choral Shabbat is a service that features Solel’s adult choir and creates opportunities for meditative listening moments, spirited congregational singing, and lush harmonies.
 Choral Shabbat is held the second Friday of every month September through May.

 - Sharing Shabbat is our family service which meets the first Friday of every month September through June.
 In addition to being engaging for young families, this service often highlights our amazing Religious School students and is an inspiring reminder that our Jewish future is in terrific hands.